ElGuillermo/HLL_CRCON_Diagnose_file/README.md

 - Please be careful about sharing this file, as it could contain your personal passwords (RCON, CRCON database, etc).
 The script should have (redacted) them, but...
 Just check OK ?
 - **NEVER share it on a public forum / Discord channel** ;
-- If you do not fully trust the person asking these informations, you can open the file with any text editor and delete the sensitive data before sharing.
+- If you do not fully trust the person asking these informations, you can open the file with any text editor and delete any sensitive data before sharing.

 ### Installation and use
 - download the `diagnose.sh` file and place it in your CRCON root folder (usually `/root/hll_rcon_tool`) ;